datastaxdevs/appdev-week1-todolist/README.md

 {"id":"57dbd260-d905-11eb-b985-c522859819b9","completed":false,"text":"TODO FROM README","key":"none"}
 ```

 5. Click **Execute**.
-You should see code **201** in the reponse telling you it was a success and displaying the id of the row you just created.
+You should see code **201** in the response telling you it was a success and displaying the id of the row you just created.

 [🏠 Back to Table of Contents](#table-of-contents)